Way of Life Literature

 Publisher of Bible Study Materials

-Paul ordained him for this work on April 25 last year and is tweeting praise for the new work.
+Paul ordained him for this work on April 25, 2016, and has tweeted praise for the new work.

 In a blog at the founding of Rock Hill, Paul Chappell tweeted, “Thankful to hear from our son Matt tonight how the Lord is already working as they are planting Rock Hill Baptist Church in Fontana, CA.”